Jonar/Boxinator/README.md

     - Mocks are often not a necessity when focusing on testing model and logic.
     - Mocks are a sign of testing composition, which should be handled by integration tests.

-### Work breakdown
+## Work breakdown
 A document detailing my work breakdown structure can be provided on request, in case you're interested in seeing how I structured my work.

 # My Journey
 During this project I turned many stones and built an understanding of the React & Redux ecosystems.
 Both were new aquaintances but I ended up apreciating both of them.
 I would definitely choose React over Angular for future projects.

-I also implemented a REST server on my own for the first time ever.
-In most other projects I've been adding to the foundation others have already built, following the pattern and working with my team.
+This was my first time ever implementing a REST server on my own.
+In most other projects I've been adding to the foundation others have already built, following patterns and working with my team.
 This was a completely different journey; being on my own and facing lots of new decisions.
 Needed to find out how I myself wanted everything to be set up.
 When I learn something new I tend go for learning it deeply.
-It takes a lot longer to get a result, but in the long run it has been a winning strategy.
+It takes a lot longer to get a result, but in the long run it has been a winning strategy for me.
 I don't want to just do things and make them work.
-It is important for me to take informed choices and being able to motivate and explain how the solution works and why.
+It is important for me to take informed choices; standing able to motivate and explain how the solution works and why.

+Initially I wanted to work in a test-first TDD/BDD fashion, but soon had to abandon that approach in favor of experimentation.
+A test-first strategy is a better fit for solutions where I have lots of prior design experience.
+Instead  I tried to use experimentation and simple means to implement basic behavior; with the aim of writing tests in conjunction with refactoring and introduction of more advanced technology.

 Below are some highlights from my journey.
 What I've learnt and what I've considered.
 - [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) inspired my approach to designing and building the frontend.
+- [Tania Rascia](https://www.taniarascia.com/)'s material on both React and Redux has been an invaluable resource for entering the React ecosystem.
+She manages to find just the right balance and level of detail to aid in quickly grasping advanced concepts.
+Very impressive.
 - React Classes vs Functions and Hooks.
-    * I quickly grasped that there was a modernisation going on in the React Community, with Hooks being considered the future and classes being left behind as a legacy solution.
+    * I quickly spotted that there was a modernisation trend going on in the React Community, with Hooks being considered the future and classes being left behind as a legacy solution.
     * That made it worth the effort to use functions and hooks as much as possible.
 For both React and Redux integration.
 - I investigated using React Hooks and Context as alternative to Redux.
 Wanted to answer the question _Is Redux really necessary for developing this application?_
     * My verdict: It's doable with only React, and not that tricky once the core concepts are understood.
 However with all the bells and whistles of Redux toolkit (time travel debugging etc); Redux is clearly the better alternative, and worth the effort to learn.
 - Investigated differences between Sass and Less.
     * I know Sass/scss from my Angular development and wanted to know if Less had something to offer that Sass did not.
     * My conclusion was that Sass is generally considered the better and more powerful alternative.
 It is somewhat more popular.
-That was enough reasons for me to select Sass over Less, after clearing that it was an okay deviation from the requirements.
+That was enough reason for me to select Sass over Less, after clearing that it was an okay deviation from the requirements.
 - Investigated using BackBone.js for routing and backend communication
     * Since it's part of the Fortnox tech stack I was interested to know how it could fit into my solution.
     * That curiousity made me read through most of [BackBone's extensive getting started gudie](https://backbonejs.org/#Getting-started).
-It was an interesting read that gave me a grip of the concepts it offers.
+It was an interesting read that gave me a grip on the concepts it offers.
     * However in the end I decided to go with React-router, Redux and the native JS fetch api for BE-communication due to it's relative simplicity.
 - Investigated React and Redux form libraries
-    * Went with a native React implementation instead due to the less steep learning curve.
-Of the libraries I checked https://react-hook-form.com/ stood out as being a nice and compact alternative.
+    * Went with a native React/HTML5 implementation instead.
+Less steep learning curve.
+Of the libraries I checked https://react-hook-form.com/ stood out as being the most nice and compact alternative.
 - Redux-Thunk vs Redux-Saga
     * Wanted to know the differences and similarities.
 I went with Redux-Thunk as included in Redux Tool Kit.
 - Javascript Fetch APIs
     * Looked into Javascript fetch vs fetch-suspense vs axios.
 Went with native JS fetch for simplicity reasons.
+Fewer dependencies.
 - React Testing Library as alternative to Enzyme
     * Decided to go with RTL instead of Enzyme after reading an eye opening [blog post about testing implementation details](https://kentcdodds.com/blog/testing-implementation-details) by Kent C. Dodds.
 He happens to be the author of RTL though, so maybe I'm missing something great that Enzyme has to offer ;)
 - Jest vs Mocha
     * Went with Jest.
 Path of least resistance.
 It was already set up for me with Create React App.
 I have used some Mocha before though, in other projects.
 I wanted to know the differences and make an informed choice.
 - Java Spring Boot vs more lightweight alternatives
-    * Initially I wanted to write the backend with as much plain Java as possible.
-I wanted a solution that I could grasp easily and maintain control over, with as little "magic" as possible.
+    * My starting point was I wanting to write the backend with as much plain Java as possible.
+I wanted a solution that I could easily grasp and maintain control over, with as little "magic" as possible.
 I also wanted to reduce the amount of boilerplate code that Java solutions are infamous for.
     * Quite early on my journey I started looking at Spring Boot...
 Seemed to be the most popular solution by far.
 However there was *a lot* of magic to understand, with autowiring and all sorts of annotations sprinkled in the code.
 Not what I was looking for.
 Also I got the notion of Spring being rather heavy and resource intensive.
 What mostly spoke for Spring in this case was the clear MVC structure.
     * My journey led me on to [Spark](http://sparkjava.com/) for implementing my REST service.
 That felt lightweight enough!
     * Through the Spark documentation I also found [Sql2o](https://www.sql2o.org/).
 An ORM-free libary for accessing SQL databases, with similar goals as Spark in terms of code style and reducing boilerplate.
     * Those two libraries gave me most of what I needed to implement my backend and I went on my merry way...
     * Stopping only to consider RxJava for composition.
 However I decided my Java app was not complex enough to merit that dependency.
 - Java BigDecimal
-    * Switched from double to BigDecimal as soon as I spotted the first precision problem.
+    * Switched from double to BigDecimal as soon as I spotted the first precision problems.
 Much better!
 Have not used BigDecimal a lot before so I read up on the API.
 - CORS
     * I went deeper on how to properly set up CORS on the server.
 New the basics before but had not touched allowed Headers and Methods.
 - Investigated deploying to cloud service
-    * I wanted this for deploying the app as a backup option in case docker would be problematic for the reviewer.
+    * I wanted this knowledge as a Plan B option, in case running with docker become problematic for the reviewer.
     * Checked Heroku, AWS, Azure and others.
 Looked for a free option.
 Heroku was the most promising but require running DB as add-on instead of Docker container.
 That has an impact on design.
+Okay trade-off though.
 - MySQL vs Postgres
     * I wanted to know the differences and make an informed choice.
 [This article](https://www.techrepublic.com/article/mysql-vs-postgresql/) presented a nice comparison.
-    * I understand the recommendation to use MySQL due to being a bit faster and less advanced; and that it's commonly used for web applications due to those aspects.
+    * I understand the recommendation to use MySQL due to being a bit faster and less advanced; and that it's commonly used for web applications due to those reasons.
-    * However Postgres felt more interesting because of several reasons.
+    * However Postgres felt more interesting because of several things.
 Firstly it's what Fortnox already use, which made it more intersting to try out.
 Secondly I wanted the possibility to deploy my app to Heroku.
-Their free tier provide a Postgres database out of the box whereas MySQL would require using a less well documented add-on.
+Their free tier provide a Postgres database out of the box, whereas MySQL would require using a less well documented add-on.
 Lastly the Docker image for MySQL came with warnings and disclaimers attached, related to running it on non-Linux platforms.
 With Postgres and Docker being familiar tools at Fortnox I felt more confident that a Postgres image would work for the reviewer.
     * These factors made me go with Postgres, after consulting with Fortnox if that was an okay choice.
-- Backend testing libraries.
-Testing logic.
+- Backend testing libraries for testing logic.
     * I had a look at several interesting testing libraries but stayed with JUnit 4, together with AssertJ and JUnitParams, since the requirements was specifically unit testing.
     * I investigated newly released JUnit 5 and compared with the more familiar v4. v5 sure has nice features that I want to learn and use, but doing so was not feasable in the scope of this project.
 Also I was worried that other test depencencies that I wanted to use might not work with v5.
 Found a [nice tutorial](https://www.vogella.com/tutorials/JUnit/article.html#usingjuni4https://www.vogella.com/tutorials/JUnit/article.html) showing off both versions.
-    * I looked into JBehave as a possible fit for the tests.
-I'm a fan of the Cucumber Gherkin syntax and bringing that to java in an easy way was tempting.
+    * I looked into __JBehave__ as a possible fit for the tests.
+I'm a fan of the __Cucumber__ Gherkin syntax and bringing that to java in an easy way was tempting.
 Still out of scope though.
 - Integration and REST testing.
 Testing composition.
     * Even though integration testing was out of scope I was interested in finding a nice framework for testing my Spark REST servcie.
 That was a deeper rabbit hole than I thought.
 I want to avoid deploying a bulky web server for my testing needs.
 I looked into Rest-Assured, Jersey Test, Karate Mock Servlet and others.
     * Eventually I made the connection that most of my hits was about testing REST clients and mocking the server.
 Not testing the real REST service as I wanted.
 After making that distinction it became easier.
 All I need is a decent REST client to use in my tests.
 Apache HttpClient seems promising.